CCBT: Computerised Cognitive Behavioural Therapy

 into the illusory power of "multi-tasking" while "distracted by everything".(PBS, 2011)

 Life in the 21st Century increasingly involves multi-tasking, digital communication tools, social and professional networks, mobile technology, and an "app" or product for almost everything one might crave, on-demand.
 Our lives, on either side of the Digital Native Divide, become shaped and influenced by the ease and constancy of multi-tasking, new shared expectations and social norms, and widespread devotion to devices.
-Freud might have viewed this as examples of cathexis or displacement. :-)

 The dazzling shift in the ways most people now divide attention/focus and approach tasks - with greater or lesser success via multi-tasking - is important to recognize, and necessary to accommodate in areas of research and practice.
 The implications for psychotherapy and counseling are obvious, and equally so for education - informational, practical, and social.
 "Cyberpsychology" becomes an important concept and a useful